jesperberth/automationclass/lab02/lab2.md

 Run the playbook again, the second task will become green as the line is already there, this is the idempotency

+The "Create File" task will be changed every time as we use the touch command on the file

 __Type:__

 ```bash